CMagnac/CMagnac-first-blog/_posts/2022-12-16-carfentanil.md

 + keep drugs in a safe storage
 + dispose leftover prescription medication
 + talk to your doctor
-+ don't take opioids with alcohol and other medication+
++ don't take opioids with alcohol and other medication
 + ask for help
 + know what to do in an overdose emergency situation